 Quintana holds a Master of Arts degree in global security studies and a bachelor’s degree in political science, both from Florida International University.
 She also received certificates in National Security, Latin American and Caribbean studies.
 She was a scholar in the university’s Jack D. Gordon Institute for Public Policy and Citizenship Studies.

 Fluent in Spanish and proficient in Portuguese, Quintana studied in Minas Gerais, Brazil, on a scholarship sponsored by the Department of Defense.

 Before joining Heritage in 2013, she was a student trainee at the Defense Intelligence Agency.
 She also held internships at Virginia-based International Relief and Development, where she worked on rule of law issues in Latin America, and at the U.S. Agency for International Development, where she worked on civilian-military cooperation.

-Quintana, who was born and raised in Miami, currently resides in Washington, D.C.
+Quintana was born and raised in Miami.
+She currently resides in Washington, D.C.